 Bandanas And Scarves

-You should never wear a bandana or scarf in place of a face mask.
+You should never wear a bandana or scarf instead of a face mask.
 Several studies have concluded that these items offer zero protection against transmission and infection.

 According to the Journal of Hospital Infection, scarves offered a mere 44% protection rate when exposed to an infected patient for 30 seconds.
 Alarmingly, that figure dropped to 24% after 20 minutes of exposure.